Skip to main content

 (2) Specification of procedures for handling, tracking, and maintaining security of test materials at a site before, during, and after a test administration, including, but not limited to, procedures for accounting for and storing test booklets, answer documents, and all other test materials in a secure location before, during, after, and between test administration sessions;

-(3) Specification of building procedures for handling, tracking, and maintaining security of the test materials from the time and point of receipt in a building prior to testing, until after the last regular test administration session when the test materials are returned to the district's central collection location; and
+(3) Specification of building procedures for handling, tracking, and maintaining security of the test materials from the time and point of receipt in a building prior to testing until after the test administration when the test materials are returned to the district's central collection location;

-(4) Requirement that not later than seven calendar days after the completion of a test administration period, all nonscorable used and unused test booklets, unused secure answer documents, and any other materials specified by the department, shall be shipped to the specified location in accordance with the directions provided by the designated scoring service provider.
+(5) A provision mandating the shipping and return of all nonscorable used and unused test booklets, unused secure answer documents, and any other materials specified by the department to the specified location not later than seven calendar days after the completion of a test administration period in accordance with the directions provided by the designated scoring service provider.

-(G) Each participating school shall establish written procedures to protect the security of the online and paper tests in these areas, which shall include, but not be limited to, the following:
+(G) Each participating school will establish written procedures to protect the security of the online and paper tests that include, but are not limited to, the following:

 (1) Identification of each person by name with a designated title as being either a test coordinator, test administrator, monitor, translator, or scribe who is authorized to be present in a test room during a test administration session, including a makeup session, and/or who is authorized to have access to the test materials;